The 8 Best Spinal Decompression Exercises & Stretches

 The goal you’re trying to achieve with spine stretches is to elongate the spine and create a space between the vertebrae, which takes the pressure off the spinal disks and allows the surrounding muscles to fully relax.

 In this post, you’ll find the 8 best spine decompression exercises and stretches – most of them bring immediate back pain relief and relaxation – demonstrated by yours truly.

-Spine stretches at home mimic spine decompression machines that are so often used by doctors, chiropractors, and physical therapists to elongate the spine and take the pressure off the discs, while the surrounding muscles get a good and relaxing massage.
+Spinal decompression stretches at home mimic spine decompression machines that are often used by doctors, chiropractors, and physical therapists to elongate the spine and take the pressure off the discs, while the surrounding muscles get a good and relaxing massage.

 When the pressure is off the discs, bulging or herniated discs retract, taking pressure off the surrounding muscles and nerves, while promoting the movement of nutrient-rich fluids, water, and oxygen – so they can heal.

 These simple stretches also increase blood circulation in the entire body and are very relaxing.